speedment/speedment-doc/pages/crud.md

     italiano.ifPresent(l -> languages.remove(l));
 ```

-It is often better to use the functional equivalent `remover()` in streams and optionals.
-This an example of how it can be done:
+It is often better to use the functional equivalent `remover()` in `Stream` and `Optional` constructs.
+Here is an example of how to do:
 ``` java
     languages.stream()
         .filter(Language.NAME.notEqual("English"))
         .forEach(languages.remover());
 ```
-This will create a stream of all non-English languages and then it will apply the language `remover()` for each of those languages.
+This will create a stream of all non-English languages and then it will apply the language `remover()` for each of those languages whereby those languages will be deleted from the database.

 Developers are highly encouraged to use the provided `language.remover()` when obtaining deleters rather than using functional reference `languages::remove` because when used, it can be be recognizable by the Speedment and its stream optimizer.